sithlordsylar/RunSamaRun/README.md

 ## 🕉️ Final Verse

-> “When you croak ‘Owh Yeah’, the cosmos listens.
+> “When you croak ‘Owh Yeah’, the cosmos listens as Sama-ji breathes new life.
-> When you press ‘Space’, the heavens tremble.
+> When you press ‘Space’, the heavens tremble as Sama-Ji jumps.
-> When you collect all eight, the multiverse resets.
+> When you collect all eight divine kunju card, the Third Impact begin and the multiverse resets.
-> And in that silence — He smiles.”
+> And in that silence, from the Kunju of Alduin at the top of the peak of Dimension 69 — He smiles, menacingly, our Sama-Ji.”

 **Owh Yeah!
 Heil Sama-Ji!**